All the Boys Love Mandy Lane: Plot

 Emmet drives back to the ranch in Red's truck and sees the rest of the group on the porch.
 He shoots fireworks at them.
 Bird gives chase, believing the driver to be Jake, playing a prank.
 Emmet confronts Bird and attacks him, eventually slashing his eyes with a knife and stabbing him to death.
 The rest of the group, drunk and high, fall asleep at the house along with Garth.

 The next morning, as the group leaves out the front door, Emmet shoots and wounds Garth.
 While Mandy tends to Garth, Red and Chloe try to run to Chloe's car.
 Emmet shoots Red and chases after Chloe.
 In Garth's shack, Mandy retrieves the keys to his truck and finds the bloodied knife that Emmet used to kill Bird.
 She goes outside to find Chloe being chased in her direction.
 Mandy embraces Chloe, but then stabs her in the stomach, revealing that she is in league with Emmet.

 As Chloe bleeds to death, Mandy and Emmet discuss the suicide pact they had planned.
 Mandy reveals she had no intention of going through with it, convinced that Emmet agreed to the murders only on the basis of winning her affection.
 Refusing to let her back down, Emmet prepares to shoot her, but Garth intervenes by wounding Emmet with his shotgun, prompting Emmet to stab him multiple times.
 Emmet chases Mandy into the fields, where they fall into a ditch filled with cattle carcasses.
-Mandy grabs a log and defends herself against Emmet's machete.
-Eventually she gets the upper hand and kills him.
+Mandy grabs a log and defends herself against Emmet's machete, eventually killing him.
 She returns to an injured Garth and they drive away from the ranch.
 Assuming she was also merely a victim of the carnage, Garth thanks Mandy for saving his life.